cloudblog004/fantasticfoodies/content/en/posts/1701-recipe-of-homemade-easy-2-dish-chicken-casserole.md

 - "Chop your spinach, add it on top."
 - "In a bowl, put your soups."
 - "Add water, pepper, salt and hot sauce if using, mix well."
 - "Pour in with the rest.
-Make sure it soaks down to the rice in all areas, or you could have some &#34;crunchy&#34; sections.
+Make sure it soaks down to the rice in all areas, or you could have some *crunchy* sections.
 Cover, cook 2 hours."
 - "Remove from oven, uncover, let sit 10-15 minutes before serving."
 - "Ready to serve and ENJOY!"
 categories: